nkrumm/dada2-nf/FAQ.md

 on-demand.
 A simple AWS Batch environment consists of a Compute Environment, a Job Queue, a Job Definition and a Job.
-Simply, a Compute Environment manages EC2/SPOT instances, the Job Definition is a registered Docker Container, a Job request is some work instruction pointing toa Job Definition (Docker Container) and a Job Queue acts a gateway between Job requests and the Compute Environment.
+Simply, a Compute Environment manages EC2/SPOT instances, the Job Definition is a registered Docker Container, a Job request is some defined work to be done using a Job Definition (Docker Container) and a Job Queue acts a gateway between Job requests and the Compute Environment.

 https://docs.aws.amazon.com/batch/latest/userguide/what-is-batch.html